 ‘Chimamanda Ngozi Adichie has said in her famous books -“You must never behave as if your life belongs to a man.
 Do you hear me?”
 “Your life belongs to you and you only”

 As you can already see, keeping my political mouth shut is becoming extremely difficult for me.
 I haven’t written in nearly over a month, which on my part is very disappointing.

 Now why is that?!
-Why is it a custom that every young woman should not only be married at a certain time and if not, to aspire to?
-Of course being in a Christian marriage is something that I see myself doing when the time is right, but there is still some stigma and pressuring of young women to make marriage a life time goal!
+Why is it a custom that every young women should not only be married at a certain time and if not, to aspire to?
+Of course being in a Christian marriage is something that I see myself doing.
+Of course, when the time is right.
+But there is still some stigma and pressuring of young women to make marriage a life time goal!
 Why?!
 Have our parents not learnt from their own mistakes?

-What if you as a women lived your life and I mean really lived your life and didn’t have to bother for one second what a man would think?!
+What if you as a women lived your life.
+I mean really lived your life and didn’t have to bother for one second what a man would think?!
 How beautiful would that be?
 What if you travelled, saw the world, grew in your career and loved life for yourself?
-Would that make you less of a woman because you are not aspiring for marriage?
+Would that make you less of a women because you are not aspiring for marriage?

-Don’t get me wrong there are people that are married at my age, even younger than me, but that was their appointed time.
-I just hate to know that there are young women out there believing that they are nothing because they are not yet married- because that’s just isn’t true!
+Don’t get me wrong there are people that are married at my age, even younger than me.
+That was their appointed time.
+I just hate to know that there are young women out there believing that they are nothing.
+Just because they are not yet married- because that’s just isn’t true!

 You are a beautiful woman and you should choose to live your life for yourself and not for any man.
 When it’s your time, when the time is right for you, it will come, I promise you.

 Read also: My first award: Liebster Award!